Richard Frankland: Early life

+Career

-Richard J. Frankland was born in Melbourne, but grew up mainly on the coast in south-west Victoria.
-Frankland has worked as a soldier, a fisherman, and as a field officer to the Royal Commission into Aboriginal Deaths in Custody.
-This experience inspired him to write several plays, including No Way to Forget, Who Killed Malcolm Smith and Conversations with the Dead.
+Frankland worked as a soldier, a fisherman, and as a field officer to the Royal Commission into Aboriginal Deaths in Custody (RCIADIC), which ran from 1987 until its final report was issued in 1991.
+His experience with RCIADIC inspired him to write several plays, including No Way to Forget, Who Killed Malcolm Smith, and Conversations with the Dead.

-Frankland won an AFI Award for Best Screenplay in a Short for his short film No Way to Forget.
+Frankland won an AFI Award for Best Screenplay in a Short for his 1996 short film No Way to Forget.
 It was the first film by an Indigenous director to win an AFI Award.
-It was broadcast nationally on SBS TV.
-It screened at the 1996 Cannes Film Festival in the category of Un Certain Regard.
+It screened at the 1996 Cannes Film Festival in the category of Un Certain Regard, and was broadcast nationally in Australia on SBS TV.

-He wrote and directed Harry's War, a feature film based on his uncle's role in World War II on the Kokoda Trail.
+He wrote and directed Harry's War (1999), a feature film based on his uncle's role in World War II on the Kokoda Trail.
 The film was screened at the British War Memorial in London and won Best Short Film at Spike Lee's alternative Oscars for black film-makers in Hollywood.

-In 2004, his play, Conversations with the Dead, was performed at the United Nations.
+His 2002 play, Conversations with the Dead, was staged in 2003 by Company B Belvoir, directed by Wesley Enoch and featuring Wayne Blair, Luke Carroll, Kirk Page, Elaine Crombie, her mother Lillian Crombie, and Vic Simms.
+In 2004, the play was performed at the United Nations.